damianlluch/101-developer-resume-cv-templates/node-js-developer-resume-sample.md

 * Frontend development with React and Typescript.

 ### **Silver Net SA**, Senior Blockchain and Backend Developer 04/2022 - now | Buenos Aires, Argentina
-* Web application development using React - Typescript and NodeJS.
+* Web application development using React - Typescript and NodeJS - TensorFlow.
 * Implementation and management of the AWS platform, including administration of servers, cloud storage and databases.
 * Using Capacitor to develop cross-platform applications that run on both web and native mobile devices.
 * IT consulting, offering digitisation strategies and process optimisation to improve efficiency and productivity.